petros-tinkers/petros-tinkers.github.io/_projects/coil-winder.md

 tags:
   - 3D Printing
   - 3D Modeling
+  - Custom Tool

 description: >
   This is a quick tool I whiped up in cad.
 I was trying to repair the seatbelt winding springs on the Celica when one got unwound.
-I tried to wind it by hand and was rewarder with cuts on my hands and no srping.
-I have been trying to wind it manualy for half an hour.
+I tried to wind it by hand and was rewarder with cuts on my hands and no results.
+I have been trying to wind it manualy for half an hour (unsuccessfully).
 With this tool I was able to do it in 5min without feeling I am defusing a timed bomb.
 images: # These show up on the homepage.
 The 1st one on the project page.
   - url: /assets/projects/coil-spring-winder/coil-spring-winder.png
     alt: Render of assembled winder tool